jarneson/godot-ply/README.md

 ### Implications
 Given this representation, a few limitations occur that are representable in other tools:
-- One cannot abritrarily extrude edges into one-sided faces, or one edge would be incident with >2 faces.
+- One cannot arbitrarily extrude edges into one-sided faces, or one edge would be incident with >2 faces.
 - One cannot flip individual faces, as the faces would no longer have compatible orientation.

 ### Plugin Interop